codesidian/Python-MissionChiefBot/README.md

 Once you're done, do the following in a cmd - it will run the bot for you.
 `run missionchief_bot.py`

+**This bot only works with a vanilla / default account, so don't expect it to work with custom callsigns.**

 ## Issues / Bugs / Errors